Refinitiv/efx-grid/book/en/misc/multi-table.md

 ## Usage

-To use multi-table feature, you need to import `MultiTableManager`, a helper, from our utility package.
+To use multi-table feature, you need to import `MultiTableManager`, a helper, from package.
 Then, initialize the helper by supplying Grid element.
 The element will be used as a primary table for creating another table.
 Lastly, initialize the Grid element by using `setGridConfig` method from the helper to specify configuration.

 To adjust number of tables, use `setTableCount` method.